You can search this SPD section by section or click here to create a single searchable document.

 Is your doctor a network provider?

-Call your doctor's office to confirm his or her participation in the Aetna Choice® POS II network.
-If your doctor is not participating, ask him or her to consider applying to participate.
+Call your doctor's office to confirm their participation in the Aetna Choice® POS II network.
+If your doctor is not participating, ask your provider to consider applying to participate.
 Your doctor can obtain information about becoming a network participant from Aetna's website (www.aetna.com/healthcare-professionals/index.html) or by calling Aetna Credentialing Customer Service at 1-800-353-1232.

-If you live in a medical POS II network area and do not use medical POS II network providers:
+If you live in a medical POS II network area and use medical POS II non-network providers:

 • You must call Aetna to initiate the medical pre-admission review process for inpatient treatment and ensure any precertification or preauthorization requirements are completed.